Skip to main contentSkip to data table

 DEWS

-DEWS is a per-coin, forward-looking stress score (0–100) estimating depeg probability.
+DEWS is a per-coin, forward-looking stress score (0–100) for depeg stress.
+It is not a calibrated probability.
 It is computed every 30 minutes from 8 sub-signals.
 Only signals with available data participate; weights are redistributed proportionally across available signals.

 Bootstrap tolerance is one-time only.
-Missing optional tables can be ignored before the first successful publication, but once DEWS has published, stale or missing core liquidity inputs block fresh writes instead of being treated as startup noise.
+Missing optional tables can be ignored before the first successful publication.
+After that, stale or missing core liquidity inputs are recorded as source failures.
+The cron still writes rows that meet signal coverage, then marks the run degraded instead of treating the missing input as startup noise.

 Supply Velocity